AI assistant — not human

 Best for: Communication sites, fine-grained access, SharePoint-only scenarios

-Permission inheritance is SharePoint's mechanism for cascading permissions from parent to child objects.
-By default, a document library inherits its site permissions, and every document in that library inherits the library permissions.
-Breaking inheritance creates unique permissions — powerful but dangerous at scale.
+Permission inheritance is SharePoint's method for passing permissions from parent to child objects.
+By default, a document library inherits permissions from its site.

-External sharing is the most security-sensitive aspect of SharePoint permissions.
-Misconfigured sharing settings are the number one cause of data leaks in Microsoft 365 environments.
-Enterprise-grade external sharing requires layered controls at tenant, site, and content levels.
+External sharing poses significant security risks in SharePoint permissions.
+Misconfigured sharing settings are the leading cause of data leaks in Microsoft 365 environments.
+To ensure secure external sharing, it is essential to implement layered controls at three levels:

 | Sharing Level | Description | Security Risk | Recommended For |